Torajan people: Class affiliation

 In early Toraja society, family relationships were tied closely to social class.
 There were three strata: nobles, commoners, and slaves (slavery was abolished in 1909 by the Dutch East Indies government).
 Class was inherited through the mother.
-It was taboo, therefore, to marry "down" with a woman of lower class.
-On the other hand, marrying a woman of higher class could improve the status of the next generation.
+It was taboo, therefore, for a man to marry "down" with a woman of lower class.
+On the other hand, a man marrying a woman of higher class could improve the status of the next generation.
 The nobility's condescending attitude toward the commoners is still maintained today for reasons of family prestige.

 Nobles, who were believed to be direct descendants of the descended person from heaven, lived in tongkonans, while commoners lived in less lavish houses (bamboo shacks called banua).
 Slaves lived in small huts, which had to be built around their owner's tongkonan.
 Commoners might marry anyone, but nobles preferred to marry in-family to maintain their status.
 Sometimes nobles married Bugis or Makassarese nobles.
 Commoners and slaves were prohibited from having death feasts.
 Despite close kinship and status inheritance, there was some social mobility, as marriage or change in wealth could affect an individual's status.
 Wealth was counted by the ownership of water buffaloes.

 Slaves in Toraja society were family property.
 Sometimes Torajans decided to become slaves when they incurred a debt, pledging to work as payment.
 Slaves could be taken during wars, and slave trading was common.
 Slaves could buy their freedom, but their children still inherited slave status.
 Slaves were prohibited from wearing bronze or gold, carving their houses, eating from the same dishes as their owners, or having sex with free women—a crime punishable by death.